 Starch isn’t the only thing that you can have issues with.
 To keep it simple, here is a quick list of what you should not put into your garbage disposal:

-This is not a full and definitive list, and if you end up getting a small amount of anything on this list in the disposal, don’t panic.
+This is not a full and definitive list, and if you end up getting a small amount of anything on this list at your disposal, don’t panic.
 However, being aware of what you put into your disposal will surely lengthen the life of your disposal and help keep your pipes clean and clear.

 This simple technique just requires you to fill up your sink halfway with hot, soapy water and then drain it with your garbage disposal running.

 A couple of handfuls of ice cubes mixed with a handful of salt creates a scrubbing action that can help clean off any stuck-on gunk.
 Just put them into the disposal and run it until clear.

 Vinegar is a natural deodorizer.
 When it is mixed with baking soda, it creates an acid-base reaction that causes bubbling and sizzling that will help to clean the disposal and clear the drain.
 All you need for this is to pour half a cup of each into the drain, let it work its magic for 10 minutes, then run the disposal with hot water for about 30 seconds.
 (Note: Vinegar is acidic, and this can cause deterioration on the plastic parts of your disposal, so don’t do this too often!)